 Having the wrong mindset could derail the entire process of strength-building.
-Where other products may dive right into doing exercise routines, this Strength Psychology manual spends significant time in addressing the importance of the mind and how this can be vital in creating your personal story of strength.
+Where other products may dive right into doing exercise routines, this Strength Psychology manual spends significant time addressing the importance of the mind and how this can be vital in creating your personal story of strength.

 Some highlights from Psychology of Strength:

-#1 – Understanding Mental Toughness
+1. Understanding Mental Toughness

 Sometimes, understanding the reason behind a process or attitude can go a long way in preparing an individual for success in an activity.
 This is what the early sections of the Strength Psychology manual map out.
-The instruction manual gives you reasoning behind certain foundational concepts.
+The instruction manual gives you the reasoning behind certain foundational concepts.
 This is a key element that other instruction manuals may lack.
 While there is an informal tone in this manual that helps to set the stage for the information presented, there are also many formally accepted concepts contained in the manual, such as the importance of having the right mindset and accepting a situation without necessarily embracing any negativity associated with the situation.
-Mental toughness helps us put things in perspective, and this is what the Strength Psychology manual is all about.
+Mental toughness helps us put things in perspective, which is what the Strength Psychology manual is about.

-#2 – Presentation Of Exercises
+2. Presentation Of Exercises

-#3 – Going beyond the exercises
+3. Going beyond the exercises

-#4 – Easy to read and quite inspiring, too
+4. Easy to read and quite inspiring, too

-#5 – From weakness to strength
+5. From weakness to strength

-#6 – A less than perfect past or beginning?
+6. A less-than-perfect past or beginning?

-Perhaps you have a less than perfect past or beginning.
+Perhaps you have a less-than-perfect past or beginning.
 If this is the case, it’s time to set this aside and step into the realization of the strength you can build!
 The strength that you can have!!
 It is nice to have some hope.
 You can take advantage of the personal story of strength from Mike Gillette and use these instructions and exercises to help transform your life.
-Mike also discusses his beginning or starting point which included an unintended pregnancy, a broken marriage and poverty.
+Mike also discusses his beginning or starting point, which included an unintended pregnancy, a broken marriage, and poverty.
 Perhaps you have different circumstances that have helped to keep you in a state of weakness.
 You could overcome this as the Psychology of Strength instruction manual shows you the way forward.

-#7 – Peak Performance State (PPS)
+7. Peak Performance State (PPS)

 If you ever thought you could not accomplish something, your mindset could have something to do with this.
 The Psychology of Strength instruction manual emphasizes the mindset as a learned skill.
-If you consider this to be true or can find logic in this frame of thinking, then you will be on the right path with this manual, because there is a high correlation between what the mind thinks and what the mind determines you can do.
+If you consider this to be true or can find logic in this frame of thinking, then you will be on the right path with this manual because there is a high correlation between what the mind thinks and what the mind determines you can do.
 Discover your Peak Performance State!
 The good news is that even if your mind does not think that a strength transformation is possible, there is the opportunity for your mind to L-E-A-R-N to think this way.
 Mindset is a learned skill!
-Doesn’t this knowledge alone make you want to dive into the manual to learn more?
+Doesn’t this knowledge make you want to dive into the manual to learn more?

 Rick Kaselj, MS

-For your equipment-free workout to lose weight and tone your body, check out the Bodyweight Blender program, here!
+For your equipment-free workout to lose weight and tone your body, check out the Bodyweight Blender program here!